Angers: Economy

 The early prosperity of the town was largely due to the nearby quarries of slate, whose abundant use for the roofs of Angers led to its sobriquet as the "Black City".
 In the mid-19th century, the principal manufactures were goods for sailing ships (sailcloth and rope), linen and hose, sugar, leather, wax, and oil, as well as agricultural products (mainly wheat, wine, and fruit).
 By the time of the First World War, Cointreau had developed the distillation of liqueurs from the area's fruit to an industrial level.
 The work for sailing ships was still carried on but steamships had greatly reduced demand.
 Instead, local companies produced cables, wires, and thread and increased production of footwear, umbrellas, and parasols.
 The area's vineyards focused on sparkling wine and fruit was increasingly preserved for sale elsewhere.
 The area had also developed a small-scale textile industry and begun producing machines, as well as commercial-scale production of hemp and flowers.

 Present-day Angers provides 45.7% of the Maine-et-Loire job positions.
 It is the 22nd-largest national job provider and the 3rd-largest one in northwestern France after Nantes and Rennes.
 Its unemployment rate (13.5% in 2017) is above the national rate.
 20.7% of the people working in Angers have graduate or post-graduate qualifications.

 Cointreau continues to produce its orange triple-sec liqueur in nearby Saint-Barthélemy-d'Anjou, but many of the other industries have since vanished.
-Modern Angers produces Scania trucks at Ecouflant and computers by Bull, Packard Bell, and NEC.
+Modern Angers produces Scania trucks at Écouflant and computers by Bull, Packard Bell, and NEC.
 It also supports research labs investigating horticulture and biotechnology.
 Thanks to its several higher education schools, laboratories, and various offices, Angers is the largest horticultural center in Europe and, as the home of the Community Plant Variety Office, Angers is the hub of the plant breeders' rights system in the European Community.
 For example, Angers is the leading hydrangeas producer in Europe.
 The local economy also relies on the presence of many administrative, educational, and health institutions.
 There are also many small firms, chiefly focused on the agricultural tradition of Maine-et-Loire.
 Angers also serves as a regional financial center, with many banks and insurance companies (including Afone, CNP Assurances, Crédit Agricole, Fiducial, and Groupama) maintaining their regional offices there.

 Angers is an important convention center, with a present convention trade of around €8,000,000.
 The new convention center slated for 2016 has been cancelled in 2013.
 The renovation of the previous convention center and the addition of a 400 conference room at the back by the garden should be finished in 2018.
 The Parc des Expositions, where fairs are currently held, welcomes 600,000 visitors and more than 300 events each year.
 With its 27000 m2, it is the biggest structure of its type in northwestern France.